 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Olympus 25mm F1.2 Pro is the longer of the two lenses at 87mm.
 The Sigma 56mm F1.4 DC DN C with a length of 60mm, is 27mm shorter.
 Besides being longer, the Olympus 25mm F1.2 Pro also has a larger diameter of 70mm compared to the Sigma 56mm F1.4 DC DN C's 67mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 56mm F1.4 DC DN C weighs 280g, which means it is 130g (31%) lighter than the Olympus 25mm F1.2 Pro which has a weight of 410g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Micro Four Thirds Mount for size comparison purposes.